About Babingtons Cottage

 - Air Marshall Sir Philip Babington KCB, MC, AFC (1894-1965) was a Royal Air Force Officer who became Air Officer Commanding-in-Chief of Flying Training Command.

-- Lieutenant General Sir James Melville Babington KCB, KCMG (1854-1936) was Maggie's grandfather, and was one of the most respected British Generals in the First World War.
+- Lieutenant General Sir James Melville Babington KCB, KCMG (1854-1936) was Maggie's grandfather.
+He was one of the most distinguished and respected British Generals in the First World War.
 He was in command of the 23 Division, part of Kitcheners Army.
-He lived at Pinnacle Hill, Kelso.
+He lived at Pinnacle Hill, Kelso, Roxburghshire, Scottish Borders

 With Maggie's love of art, and especially crystals, she is particularly interested in William Babington FRS, FGS (1756-1864), an eminent Anglo-Irish physician and mineralogist.
 William Babington completed his medical education at Guys Hospital and Aberdeen University, and was a founder member of the Geological Society and Hunter Societies.
 He was the curator of the enormous mineral collection of John Stuart, 3rd Earl of Bute, and when he died he bought the collection for the nation which is now in the British Museum.
 In 1824 the mineral Babingtonite was named after him.